Home | Teen Mental Health | Trauma & PTSD

 Are you wondering if what you’re seeing is normal stress or something more?

-In teens, PTSD symptoms often resemble adults, but they’re more likely to show up as risky, impulsive, self-destructive, or aggressive behaviors.
-That can look like pushing limits or acting like nothing’s wrong when they’re actually overwhelmed inside.
+PTSD symptoms in teens often look like those in adults, but they are more likely to appear as risky, impulsive, or aggressive behaviors.
+This can look like your teen is pushing limits or acting like nothing is wrong when they feel overwhelmed inside.

-According to the VA National Center for PTSD, here are warning signs you should look out for to see if your teen is suffering from PTSD.
+According to the VA National Center for PTSD, here are warning signs that may show your teen is dealing with PTSD.

 Re-Experiencing or Intrusions

-Your teen may relive the trauma in unexpected ways.
-Nightmares or being triggered by certain sounds or smells are common.
-Some replay parts of the traumatic event in daydreams or even in conversations.
-While they may not openly talk about it, sudden mood or behavior shifts often reveal what they’re holding inside.
+Your teenager may relive the trauma in unexpected ways.
+It is common to have nightmares or be triggered by certain sounds or smells.
+Some teens replay parts of the event in daydreams or conversations.
+While they may not talk about it, sudden changes in mood or behavior can show what they feel inside.

 Avoidance Behaviors

 Avoidance is another sign to watch for.
-Teens may steer clear of people or conversations that remind them of what happened.
-They may skip activities they once loved, or begin withdrawing from friends and family members.
-This shutting down is often their way of trying to protect themselves from painful reminders.
+Teens with trauma may stay away from people or topics that remind them of the event.
+They might also skip activities they used to enjoy or pull away from friends and family.
+This withdrawal is often a way to protect themselves from painful reminders.

 Negative Mood and Cognition Changes

-Trauma often reshapes the way a teen sees themselves and the world.
-They may carry a constant sadness or shame, or talk as if nothing matters.
-A teen with PTSD may also lose positive emotions or hold beliefs that the world is completely unsafe.
+Trauma can change how a teen sees themself and the world.
+A teenager might feel a constant sadness or shame, or act like nothing matters.
+A teen with PTSD may also lose happy feelings or believe the world is totally unsafe.

 Heightened Arousal and Reactivity